skyfe79/Awesome/README.md

 - [camus](https://github.com/kenshin03/camus) - experimental project for crawling articles from a user's twitter feed and re-arranging them in terms of readability attributes
 - [android-viewflow](https://github.com/pakerfeldt/android-viewflow) - A horizontal view scroller library for Android
 - [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock) - [DEPRECATED] Action bar implementation which uses the native action bar on Android 4.0+ and a custom implementation on pre-4.0 through a single API and theme.
-- [android-async-http](https://github.com/android-async-http/android-async-http) - This project under develop
+- [android-async-http](https://github.com/android-async-http/android-async-http) - An asynchronous, callback-based Http client for Android built on top of Apache's HttpClient libraries.
 - [JSON-java](https://github.com/stleary/JSON-java) - A reference implementation of a JSON package in Java.
 - [zxing-iphone](https://github.com/joelind/zxing-iphone) - A build of Zebra Crossing (http://code.google.com/p/zxing/) for ios 4
 - [Android-AR-Kit](https://github.com/haseman/Android-AR-Kit) - An open source, Geographical based, Augmented Reality library